Healthy House, Happy Home

 I explore physical environment in two key ways:

 1. The 'lived' environment: The way we live (the toys, the noise, lighting, and how our home and our lives are organized) can contribute positively to child development and child health.
 Further, helping weave outdoor time and natural environments into the fabric of family life can be immensely helpful to mental and physical health.
-I incorporate this approach into each assessment I do: infant sleep, infant development, and positive parenting.
+I incorporate an environmental approach into each assessment I do: infant sleep, infant development, and positive parenting.

 one cannot support child development without also addressing the environment